ActivitySim/activitysim/docs/abmexample.rst

 This page describes the example model design and how to setup and run the example.
 The default configuration of the example is limited to a small sample of households and zones so that it can be run quickly and require less than 1 GB of RAM.
-The full scale example can be configurd and run as well.
+The full scale example can be configured and run as well.